htaiwan/gitbook/books/Beginning ARKit/BaedekAR.md

 <h2 id="6">Blocking Images</h2>

+- What if there were images that we wanted to block from the user?

 ------

 <h2 id="7">An AR Cure for Clown Phobia</h2>

+- Let’s protect the user from scary clown images by blocking them with a soothing picture of Ray.

 ```swift
   // Create an opaque plane featuring the soothing image of Ray Wenderlich,